-Ancient Roman swords were clearly a fundamental element of Ancient Roman weapons and Roman armor.
-They varied in type and application according to the type of war/engagement and specific age of ancient Rome (we mustn’t forget the Roman empire’s western side lasted approximately a 1000 years whilst the Eastern half lasted through to the Renaissance!
+Ancient Roman swords were a fundamental element of Ancient Roman weapons and Roman armor.
+They varied in type and application according to the type of war/engagement and specific age of ancient Rome.
+We mustn’t forget the Roman empire’s western side lasted approximately a 1000 years, whilst the Eastern half lasted a further 1000 through to the Renaissance!

-Perhaps the most famous of Roman swords is the Gladius Hispaniensis – as the name suggests this type of sword was actually learned, it is thought, from the Iberian mercenaries hired by the Carthaginians during the Punic wars.
-This sword could be used both as a cutting as well as stabbing weapon but was at its most deadly when used to stab.
-Its short length was ideal for close hand-to-hand combat, particularly when used in combination with the large heavy scutum (shield).
-It was generally used by the three heavily armed infantry known as Hastati, Principes and Triarii.
+Perhaps the most famous of Roman swords is the Gladius Hispaniensis.
+It is thought this type of sword was actually learned from the Iberian mercenaries hired by the Carthaginians during the Punic wars.
+It could be used both as a cutting as well as stabbing weapon because it was short.
+It was particularly effective as a stabbing weapon and was popular with the infantry – the Hastati, the Principes and Triarii.
+Its short length made it ideal for close hand-to-hand combat, particularly when used in combination with the large heavy ‘scutum’ shield.

 The Roman cavalry likely used a longer version of the gladius, the Spatha.
 This was more effective with swinging actions from above.
 An alternative long sword had a scimitar shape, which afforded greater weight at the tip of the sword.
 The light infantry troops known as “Velites” are also thought to have employed the Iberian styled curved sword.